 Curriculum

-Now that Python and PyCharm are installed on your computer, it’s time to write and execute your first Python program using PyCharm.
+Now that Python and PyCharm are installed on your computer, it is time to write and execute your first Python program using PyCharm.

 In this section, you will learn:

-functionBy the end of this lesson, you will have successfully written and executed your first Python program using PyCharm.
+print() functionBy the end of this lesson, you should have successfully written and executed your first Python program using PyCharm.

-While Python does have an interactive shell (REPL), we will primarily use PyCharm as our environment for writing and running code.
+While Python provides an interactive shell (called REPL), we will primarily use the PyCharm IDE as our environment for writing and running code.
 PyCharm comes with an integrated Python console if you still want to run one-off commands, but let’s start with the basics of managing an entire Python file in a project.

 PyCharm will create a new project folder with default settings.

-A Python script is a file with the extension .py
+A Python script is an ordinary file containing Python code, and having the file extension .py.

 # This is my first Python program